RasoulUnlimited/PromptParto/README.md

 ## Gemini API key

 To use the AI refine features you must provide a valid Gemini API key.
 Open the AI modal, scroll to **Advanced Settings**, and paste your key in the **Gemini API Key** field.
-The key is saved in your browser's `localStorage` (`promptPartoApiKey`).
+The key is saved in your browser's `sessionStorage` (`promptPartoApiKey`).
 Without this key the AI actions will show an error.

 ## Keyboard shortcuts